xin-huang/dadi-cli/README.md

     - split_asym_mig_sel
     - split_asym_mig_sel_single_gamma
     - two_epoch_sel
-    - mixture
+    - three_epoch_sel

 To find out the parameters and detail of a specific model, users can use the name of the demograpic model as the parameter after `--names`.
 For example,

-    dadi-cli Model --names IM
+    dadi-cli Model --names split_mig

 Then the detail of the model will be displayed in the screen:

-    - IM_pre:
+    - split_mig:

-        Isolation-with-migration model with exponential pop growth and a size change prior to split.
+            Split into two populations of specifed size, with symmetric migration.
             Two populations in this model.

-        params = [nuPre,TPre,s,nu1,nu2,T,m12,m21]
+            params = [nu1,nu2,T,m]

-            nuPre: Size after first size change (in units of Na)
-             TPre: Time before split of first size change (in units of 2*Na generations)
-                s: Fraction of nuPre that goes to pop1 (Pop 2 has size nuPre*(1-s))
-              nu1: Final size of pop 1 (in units of Na)
+                nu1: Size of population 1 after split (in units of Na)
-              nu2: Final size of pop 2 (in units of Na)
+                nu2: Size of population 2 after split (in units of Na)
                   T: Time in the past of split (in units of 2*Na generations)
-              m12: Migration from pop 2 to pop 1 (2*Na*m12)
-              m21: Migration from pop 1 to pop 2 (2*Na*m21)
+                  m: Migration rate between populations (2*Na*m)

 ### Available DFE distributions